JeninSutradhar/Rust-Dns-Resolver-Server/Readme.md

 - **By default, the server will start listening on port 8080.**

 ### Usage
 - Once the server is running, you can use the dig command to test it.
-Open a terminal and run:
+Open a another terminal and run:
 ```sh
 dig @127.0.0.1 -p 8080 example.com
 ```